Our vision: A community of forward thinkers

 • provide students with a semester assessment calendar

-• provide students and parents with a School Organiser with the Assessment Policy included
+• provide students and parents with a Student Organiser with the Assessment Policy included

 Teachers will notify students of an assignment in writing including the following information: